aerographql/documentation/source/_posts/getting-started.md

 To solve that, we are going to quickly implement the RootQuery.user resolver.

 First add a dummy list of users and then change our resolver implementation:
-*This user list would normally come from your Database using a dedicated service, we will come back to that in the next tutorial on using Dependencies Injection*

 ```javascript
 let users: User[] = [